First Grade Curriculum

 - Use estimation to solve addition and subtraction problems

-- States of matter: States of matter, properties of solids, liquids and gases, properties of magnetism
+- States of matter: Properties of solids, liquids and gases; properties of magnetism

 - Animal diversity: Needs of organisms, structure and function of animals, behavior and senses of animals, heredity, and environmental interactions

 - Earth and Space: Properties of objects in the sky; patterns in day and night; weather

 The purpose of the Social Studies program is to build a strong classroom community and to expand children’s interest in their world.
 Students explore the importance of relationships at home and at school.
 They learn to take responsibility for their own actions and develop respect for themselves, each other, and the environment.
 Topics taught in first grade include:

 - All About Me, My Family, My School.

 - Introduction to Geography: spatial terms, places and regions, different types of maps, world map, continents & oceans.

 This program in Spanish is intended to develop listening comprehension and verbal skills in young children.
 Total Physical Response (TPR) Storytelling is an instructional strategy developed by Blaine Ray, which is based on Stephen D. Kristen and Tracy D. Terrell’s work in developing the Natural Approach, and James Asher’s work in developing Total Physical Response.
 The goal of both of these strategies is to allow students to learn a second language in much the same manner as they learned their first language—through the senses and comprehensible sensory input.

 TPR Storytelling provides students with the following:

 - Active language learning which is meaningful and context-driven